RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 The [ChicagoRuby Organizer Page](http://www.chicagoruby.org/about/organizers/) contains the list of current and past organizers.
 Many of the former organizers remain active in an emeritus role.
 Every mind helps to make the group stronger.

 ###Choose a Short Name
 Growth is an ongoing priority for ChicagoRuby.
 In order to grow, a group has to attract new members.
-New members who are looking for a group to join are likely to start with a search engine, and search engines crave simplicity.
+New members who are looking for a group to join are likely to start with a search engine, and search engines adore simplicity.

 Our group was originally called _The Chicago Area Ruby on Rails Meetup Group_.
 Accurate, and a mouthful.
 We discovered that a simple domain name, [ChicagoRuby.org](http://chicagoruby.org), was available.
 So we grabbed it, along with the [@ChicagoRuby](http://twitter.com/chicagoruby) Twitter handle.